dolphindb/api-json/README.md

 ## DolphinDB Json Api

-### Introduction

-DolphinDB Json Api is a program interface for accessing Server resources provided by DolphinDB.
-By sending a "POST" json packet to url(http://Ip:Port), the server can run the specified script code and return the result in json format.
+DolphinDB Web API is an API that programs can access server through url(http://Ip:Port) by posting data in JSON format, which can make the server to run the specified script code and return the result in JSON format.

 ### Applicable scenarios